Burdette Park

 Burdette Park is a recreational facility in Vanderburgh County, Indiana.
 It is the only municipal park in Vanderburgh County not operated by the City of Evansville.
 Burdette Park provides a recreational and educational environment consisting of approximately 170 acres of wooded hills in Southwestern Indiana.
-Burdette Park boasts a wide variety of year-round recreational opportunities, including fishing, hiking, picnicking, and camping.

 History

 In 1927, 40 acres of Evansville land were purchased by the Everett Burdette American Legion Post 187.
 The Post had been discussing plans to create a recreational facility for legionnaires and their families, deciding ultimately upon this plot 10 minutes west of their post in Howell.
-The site was chosen for its landscape and natural springs; the salt spring, in particular, would figure prominently in the development of the Legion’s future park.
+The site was chosen for its landscape and natural springs; the salt spring, in particular, would figure prominently in the development of the Legion's future park.

 Work began at the site in April 1928.
 Volunteers helped with the preliminary clearing and the construction of the "Clubhouse," a two-story facility that still stands in the park today.

 In December, 1931 Post 187 formed a non-profit committee of several of their own members to operate the park; by 1933, more than 3,000 patrons were visiting the park weekly.

 Development of the park continued through the Great Depression thanks to public works programs such as WPA, CWA, and FERA.
 The Legion deeded the park to Vanderburgh County in 1934 to qualify for these programs, which provided funding and much needed manpower.
-Later that same year, the Post’s non-profit committee was absorbed into the County's "Burdette Park Association," which would govern the park through the cooperation of the Legion and county officials.
+Later that same year, the Post's non-profit committee was absorbed into the county's "Burdette Park Association," which would govern the park through the cooperation of the Legion and county officials.
 The association held formal ceremonies in 1936 to open Burdette Park to the general public, to which approximately 15,000 people were in attendance.

 When the city of Evansville was hit by the Ohio River flood of 1937, Burdette Park suffered extensive damage.
 Cleanup efforts allowed the park to open that summer, and $300,000 were provided through Vanderburgh County and WPA for major expansion and renovation that took place in 1938.